Abandoned & Little-Known Airfields:

 Turner Field was apparently built at some point between 1945-47,

-The earliest depiction of Turner Field which has been located is the 1947 NY Sectional Chart.
+The earliest depiction of Turner Field which has been located was on the January 1947 NY Sectional Chart.

 The 1957 PA Aeronautical Chart (courtesy of Mike Keefe)